Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 # Testing, 1-2-3
 The good news is that I've done most of the work in various forms and in different parts of the universe so this is just bringing them all together.
 This started as an innovation project for Reflow.
 Since I've done this many times I thought it would be easy (and it was) so the challenge was to make the menus work.
 I think after the research I've done that I can move forward pretty quickly but Chris Bank tried to demo my build for the Reflow innovation day for me, since I was out on sabbatical, and wasn't able to get it to work on Windows Vista.
 This is a risk.
 It was originally developed on XP so every version (and new version) of Windows needs to be tested.
 The acceptance criteria doesn't call for owner drawn dialog boxes.
 There aren't any except the File Dialogs (which is another story) so this should be a fairly quick inspection on all platforms.
 It's just a matter of having access to VMWare and testing on every platform.

+*[Glenn] Dialog boxes are out of scope.
+If XP support requires a bunch of additional work, we should consider dropping it.
+This is ultimately a PM decision, but engineering effort may influence it.*

 # Customization
 The idea is that we could turn the darkness on and off by wrapping the code into either a runtime check or compiletime flag.
 Either will work -- but we haven't talked about this in detail.
 Furthermore, the darkness colors will be compile time constants -- not driven by an external style sheet or config file.
 This wasn't part of the acceptance criteria and I know that's what folks are asking for but that's simply too much work for this round.
 I believe there is another story to allow the theme to be customizable.

+*[Glenn] A global flag to enable/disable is fine.
+This can be compile time or runtime, whichever is easier.
+Compile time constants for colors is fine as a first step, but we may need to make them customizable at runtime in the future.*

 NOTE: This work is for the window chrome only.
 The Code Mirror colors are not changing and can be customized using Code Mirror theme files.
 There is an extension to do this already but I haven't tried it.